 At Champions Speakers, we regularly book personalities for a range of events.
 With every kind of sports speaker, including football legends and distinguished Olympians, available to book, there is a speaker for every topic and occasion.

 Check out our list of the top 10 sports speaking topics of 2020, and the sporting heroes that have discussed them at events.

 Both personally and professionally, everyone has goals.
 Whether they’re grand life plans or daily targets, when setting a goal, the main aim is to push your boundaries.
-Equally applicable on a corporate scale, each department will have their own objectives to meet the business’ overall aim, usually this is profit driven.
+Equally applicable on a corporate scale, each department will have its own objectives to meet the business’ overall aim, usually, this is profit-driven.

 Sought after to share their experiences of achieving goals, sports stars’ entire careers are driven by targets.
-From breaking a world record to being selected to represent their country, the qualities athletes hone to achieve the most challenging feats, are applicable to audiences of all demographics.
+From breaking a world record to being selected to represent their country, the qualities athletes hone to achieve the most challenging feats, apply to audiences of all demographics.